Akash-Shetty-85/todo_Summary_Assistant/README.md

 **LLM Integration (OpenAI)**

- - The backend calls OpenAI's API to summarize the list of pending to-dos.
+ - The backend calls OpenAI's /COHERE  API to summarize the list of pending to-dos.

-  - Ensure your OpenAI API key is added to .env.
+  - Ensure your OpenAI and COHERE API key is added to .env.

 **Slack Integration**